LuminousDream/360-Boast-a-security-guard/README.md

 1. Not compatible with camera, YouTube and Termux software.
 2. Open "Safety Mode" and return to the main interface, and then press the Home button, you will find that the floating window has failed.
 3. This software cannot run in the background for too long, otherwise the process will be killed by the system.
-4. TuoShen v2's package capacity is large, please use on 16GB and above mobile phones
+4. TuoShen v2's package capacity is large, please use on 16GB and above mobile phones.

 Tianbang version will be developed on the 22nd of this month.